mhubig/docker-partkeepr/README.md

 <img src="https://raw.githubusercontent.com/mhubig/docker-partkeepr/master/setupdb.png" width="500">

-## Howto manually build & run the docker image
+## How to manually build & run the docker image

 ```shell
 docker build -t mhubig/partkeepr:latest --rm .
 docker run -d -p 8080:80 --name partkeepr mhubig/partkeepr
 ```

-## Howto create a new release
+## How to create a new release

 Since I have switched to [GitHub Flow][4], releasing is now quite simple.
 Ensure you are on master, bump the version number and push: